 - July 2018, Missouri: $4.7 Billion Verdict (for 22 victims): A group of cases tried together results in a stunning $4.7 billion jury verdict.
 This landmark verdict was later reduced to a still whopping $2.1 billion.

-- August 2017, California: $417 Million Verdict: A medical receptionist who developed ovarian cancer alleged her injury was caused by Johnson's Baby Powder.
+- August 2017, California: $417 Million Verdict: A medical receptionist who developed ovarian cancer alleged Johnson’s Baby Powder caused her injury.
 A Los Angeles jury awarded her $417 million.
-In this case, the treating doctor testified to the causal relationship between the baby powder in ovarian cancer.
+In this case, the treating doctor testified to the causal relationship between baby powder in ovarian cancer.

 - May 2016, Missouri: $55 Million Verdict: Very similar to the Missouri case.
 A woman is diagnosed with ovarian cancer at age 62.
-She had been using Johnson & Johnson's talc-based products for almost 40 years.
-She sued Johnson & Johnson and a jury awarded her $55 million.
-Of the payout money awarded, $5 million was in compensation and $50 million was in punitive damages.
+She used Johnson & Johnson’s talc-based products for almost 40 years.
+She sued Johnson & Johnson, and a jury awarded her $55 million.
+Of the payout money awarded, $5 million was in compensation, and $50 million was in punitive damages.
 Large punitive damages awards send a loud message to J&J and its shareholders.

 The big verdicts and the stunning amounts of money that were awarded are why these cases still have, we believe, the prospect for great settlement amounts of verdicts both in the MDL and in class action lawsuits in state courts such as California, Florida, Georgia, New Jersey Illinois, and even in Canada.

 Shortly after this announcement, however, J&J suffered another setback when a court in New York affirmed a $120,000,000 verdict in a baby powder case.
-This came right on the heels of a massive $2,120,000,000 (yes that’s what $2 billion looks like in decimal format) verdict in a Missouri case which J&J is currently challenging on appeal.
+This came right on the heels of a massive $2,120,000,000 (yes, that’s what $2 billion looks like in decimal format) verdict in a Missouri case that J&J is currently challenging on appeal.

-Second, the fact that J&J is disclosing this set aside in its SEC filing is a very strong indication that they are planning to finalize a settlement of the talcum litigation in the next 12 months.
+Second, the fact that J&J is disclosing this set aside in its SEC filing indicates that they are planning to finalize a settlement of the talcum litigation in the next 12 months.